Is the Bull Good?

 Likewise, the Bull clearly had the capacity to be good, of having a right or desirable quality, at least in the context of himself.
 The pride, strength, and anger of his design – the protectiveness and the adventure of it — was unmistakable.
 The bull’s actions weren’t random.
 There was a design.

-Nor was the question if the unhuman way in which the bull was “good” – the alien conception of motivation and drive that led the french to crash before him – the human conception of good.
+Nor was the question if the unhuman way in which the bull was “good” – the alien conception of motivation and drive that led the fence to crash before him – the human conception of good.
 The bull stood naked, with no shelter or work or history – and was unconcerned with these.
 “Is the bull good in a human way?” might even be a meaningless question, for it is not certain if a bull could even be human.

 Rather, the question is “is the bull good in an inhuman way?”
 Is the manner in which he crafts the clay under his feet into a path and speaks the the fear into my heart through his nostrils inhuman?
 He — if not this white charolais, one indistinguishable to it to the seven year old in that pickup — had crippled others like my grandfather.
 Perhaps he would take away the one I love now.